paulovicks/paulovicks.github.io/_posts/2024-01-12-AUDITD-BASICS.md

 #### Using auditd

 - Enable auditing: Ensure the auditd service is running.
-- Define rules: Edit the /etc/audit/audit.rules file to specify which events to capture.
+- Define rules: Edit the `/etc/audit/audit.rules`{: .filepath} file to specify which events to capture.
 - Restart auditd: Apply the changes by restarting the service.
 - Analyze logs: Use tools like ausearch or aureport to search and analyze the generated logs.